LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/EXTERNAL_PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 1) Validation must reject a policy table update if it include fields with a status of ‘omitted’
 2) Validation must reject a policy table update if it does not include fields with a status of ‘required’

-Note: In case section with required status "optional/omitted" is ommited in Updated PT, and a field of this section is marked as required, the validation of the mentioned field is not "required" (i.e. policy table must be considered as valid).
+Note1: In case section with required status "optional/omitted" is ommited in Updated PT, and a field of this section is marked as required, the validation of the mentioned field is not "required" (i.e. policy table must be considered as valid).

+Note2: SDL shall ignore the unknown section/parameter in the updated PT.

 14.
 Right after successful validation of received PTU